 1. Introduction

 In recent years, the shortage of raw materials has highlighted the need for the adoption of sustainable policies, aimed to reduce waste and maximize reuse.
-The circular economy provides an economic model that involves the generation of value from already used products, by reducing waste and consumption of raw materials [1, 2].
-The European Commission has adopted legislative proposals to increase recycling initiatives and move to a zero-waste future.
-Through the contribution of recycled materials to raw materials demand indicator, Eurostat measures the quantity of reinjected material into the European countries’ economy.
-According to Figure 1, the first European country is Netherland, with a circularity rate slightly below 30 %.
-Belgium, France and Italy follow with rates between 20% and 25%.
-Furthermore, a comparison among European countries proposes a circularity performance in which the situation of Europe is significantly different based on a Multicriteria decision analysis (MCDA) - [3].
+Circular Economy (CE) provides an economic model involving the generation of value from already used products, by reducing waste and consumption of raw materials [1, 2].
+The European Commission adopted legislative proposals to increase recycling initiatives and move towards a zero-waste future.